#1 Training Myth: My Dog Needs to Be More Obedient

 As you have probably noticed, commands (and cues) don’t work well whenever a dog is scared, worried, anxious, or too distracted or excited.
 That’s because emotions block thinking.
 This is when you need to change emotional responses in order to improve behavior— not work harder at obedience.

 It’s frustrating, I know, when your dog appears to be “not listening” and is difficult to handle in some situations.
-But the real problem may be that she’s feeling unsafe (fearful), frustrated, or overwhelmed—all of which can look like aggression or frantic, frenzied behavior.
-And when your pet’s behavior changes suddenly, you should consult your vet to rule out pain and other medical issues.
+But the real problem may be that she’s feeling unsafe (fearful), frustrated, or overwhelmed—all of which can look like aggression or frantic, crazy behaviors.
+Note that when your pet’s behavior changes suddenly, you should consult your vet to rule out pain, discomfort, and other medical issues.

 Here are 5 things you can do to improve your dog’s behavior, without so-called corrections.